Autologous PRP · Physician-Administered · Regulated Medical Procedure

 Anaesthetic Application

 Topical numbing cream is applied to the treatment area for 20–30 minutes, followed by a local nerve block administered by Dr. Fong.
-The majority of patients report feeling only mild pressure — not sharp pain — during the injection phase.
+Most patients report feeling mild pressure rather than sharp pain during the injection phase.

 After Your Treatment